Geographypods.com - School Geography

 Task 4.
 What are the social and economic issues (positive and negative) associated with the global Apple production process?
 Watch this CNN news report and note down issues as well as using resource 4.

-Test youself: "Increasing outsourcing helps to expand opportunities for nations and, on average, helps workers in rich and poor countries alike".
-Discuss to what extent is this statement true.
-(10)
+Exam Corner: "Increases in outsourcing helps to expand opportunities for nations and helps workers in rich and poor countries alike".
+Discuss to what extent is this statement true (10)

 Graphics to consider ...